 Read the Medication Guide that comes with fluoxetine before you start taking it and each time you get a refill.
 There may be new information.
 This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or treatment.
 Talk with your healthcare provider if there is something you do not understand or want to learn more about.

-Fluoxetine oral solution and other antidepressant medicines may cause serious side effects, including:
+Fluoxetine and other antidepressant medicines may cause serious side effects, including:

 1. Suicidal thoughts or actions:

-- Fluoxetine oral solution and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.
+- Fluoxetine and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.